 By balancing the supply of courses and student demand in niche programs offered online across multiple institutions and states, these early pioneers hoped to ensure their sustainability.
 They saw this new technology and shared resources as a way to achieve efficiency in the use of limited resources while offering students a higher quality learning experience than might be possible by a single institution.
 They took the traditional student exchange models that had served students so well on campuses for decades into the new era of anytime, anywhere online learning..

-To sustain and ultimately expand the exchange infrastructure developed in the FIPSE and Sloan-funded project, WICHE founded ICE and offered it through a fee-for-service model to institutions and consortia.
-NEXus, administered by the Western Institute of Nursing, has been powered by WICHE ICE since 2006.
+To sustain and ultimately expand the exchange infrastructure developed in the FIPSE and Sloan-funded project, WICHE founded OCE and offered it through a fee-for-service model to institutions and consortia.
+NEXus, administered by the Western Institute of Nursing, has been powered by WICHE OCE since 2006.